 Who Can Foster?

-Many myths surround what being a ‘traditional Foster Carer’ means.
+Many myths surround what being a ‘traditional foster carer’ means.
 Whether you must be a home owner, older, married, trained, employed, the list is long.
-And particularly in the LGBTQ+ community, we recognise that many individuals feel their application to foster may be negatively impacted based on their relationship status or sexual orientation.
+And particularly in the LGBTQIA+ community, we recognise that many individuals feel their application to foster may be negatively impacted based on their relationship status or sexual orientation.
 This is not the case.

-Foster Carers are unique.
-Just as each child or young person in the Foster Care system is unique.
-Each application to foster will be reviewed on its merits and those merits relate to characterises such as dedication to children and young people, patience, communication skills, and support networks in place.
+Foster carers are unique.
+Just as each child or young person in the foster care system is unique.
+Each application to foster will be reviewed on its merits and those merits relate to characteristics such as dedication to children and young people, patience, communication skills, and support networks in place.
 They do not focus on sex, sexual spectrum or marital status.

 John Joe and Gareth

-“It took several months to become foster carers, from our very first meeting with the Social Worker to getting approval from the foster panel.
+“It took several months to become foster carers, from our very first meeting with the social worker to getting approval from the fostering panel.
 The team at HSC Northern Ireland Foster Care have been amazing and so supportive.
 They organised training, gave us lots of information, arranged visits, medicals and everything else we needed to become foster carers.
-Our Social Worker arranges visits with the children’s birth family to help them keep in touch.
+Our social worker arranges visits with the children’s birth family to help them keep in touch.
 The most rewarding part of fostering for us has been seeing the boys grow in confidence, settle in at home, get along like brothers and make new friends.”